What Qualifies as Emotional Distress? When Are Damages Available? How Do You Determine the Amount of Your Losses?

 To help the jury determine an appropriate amount of compensation for emotional distress, your attorney will first introduce evidence of the emotional impact of the event:

-- You may keep a daily journal, documenting the emotional consequences of your accident, injury or event
+- You may keep a daily journal, documenting the emotional consequences of your accident, injury, or event.

-- Your primary care or other treating physician may ask questions, make observations and include findings about your emotional state in your medical record
+- Your primary care or other treating physician may ask questions, make observations, and include findings about your emotional state in your medical record.

-- Your attorney may have friends or family members testify regarding their interactions with you
+- Your attorney may have friends or family members testify regarding their interactions with you.

 Contact the Experienced Personal Injury Attorneys at Bailey & Galyen